Natnael-Getahun/my-blogdown-blog/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: "
-  Hey there — I’m Natnael Getahun, a third-year Statistics student at Addis Ababa University who’s obsessed with numbers, data, and all the stories they can tell.
+  Hey there — I’m Natnael Getahun, a fourth-year Statistics student at Addis Ababa University who’s obsessed with numbers, data, and all the stories they can tell.

 \nI started as a young boy who obsessed over math problems he couldn't solve.
 I continued to Statistics in the hopes of finding real world application of mathematics.
 Along the way, I discovered two worlds that completely changed the game for me: artificial intelligence and finance.
 Now, I spend a good chunk of my time exploring how data can be used to make smart predictions — stock prices, market trends, economic shifts, you name it.
 There’s something deeply satisfying (and yeah, a little bit like having a superpower) about using raw numbers to anticipate what’s coming.